SHOXAKONG/Portfolio/README.md

 ## Overview

-This portfolio website is built on Django and is designed for professionals looking to present their work in a clean and modern format.
-By leveraging Django's robust backend and a modular frontend structure, you can easily manage projects, blog posts, and other personal content through a user-friendly admin interface.
-Whether you are a developer, designer, or creative professional, this project provides a solid foundation for showcasing your portfolio online.
+This repository contains a RESTful API for a portfolio website built using Django and Django REST Framework.
+It’s intended for professionals who wish to manage portfolio content (projects, work experiences, skills, etc.) through a dedicated API.
+This backend can be used on its own or integrated with a frontend (mobile or web) for a full-stack solution.

 ## Features

-- **Responsive Design:** Fully optimized for desktop, tablet, and mobile devices.
-- **Dynamic Content Management:** Utilize Django’s powerful admin interface to update projects, blog posts, and resume information.
-- **Clean & Minimalistic UI:** Focuses on content without unnecessary clutter.
-- **Customizable Templates:** Easily modify HTML and CSS to match your personal branding.
-- **SEO Friendly:** Built with best practices for search engine optimization.
-- **Social Media Integration:** Share your work effortlessly with social media sharing options.
+- **RESTful API Endpoints:** Create, retrieve, update, and delete portfolio data using standard HTTP methods.
+- **Django REST Framework:** Leveraging DRF’s powerful tools for authentication, serialization, and view handling.
+- **Modular Design:** Easy-to-maintain and extend codebase with clear separation between configuration and application logic.
+- **Environment-Specific Configuration:** Use environment variables to securely manage sensitive settings.
-- **Analytics Ready:** Ready to integrate with Google Analytics and other tracking tools.
+- **Scalable Architecture:** Designed to integrate seamlessly with any frontend or mobile application.
-- **Dark Mode Support:** Toggle between light and dark themes for better accessibility.

 ## Technologies

-- **Backend:** Python, Django
+- **Backend:** Python, Django, Django REST Framework
-- **Frontend:** HTML5, CSS3, JavaScript (with optional libraries like jQuery or Vue.js)
-- **Database:** SQLite (default, easily configurable for PostgreSQL, MySQL, etc.)
+- **Database:** SQLite by default (easily configurable for PostgreSQL, MySQL, etc.)
 - **Version Control:** Git
-- **Deployment:** Options include Heroku, AWS, DigitalOcean, or Docker-based deployments
+- **Deployment:** Compatible with Heroku, AWS, DigitalOcean, Docker, etc.

 ## Installation